Supernova Ia Remnants with M dwarf surviving companions: Numerical methods

 \subsection{Companion Models}

 We use the stellar evolution code {\tt MESA}, version r10398 \citep{2011ApJS..192....3P,2013ApJS..208....4P, 2015ApJS..220...15P, 2018ApJS..234...34P, 2019ApJS..243...10P, 2023ApJS..265...15J}, to construct three low-mass companion models with masses $M_c= 0.5, 0.6$, and $0.7 M_\odot$ and with metallicity $z=0.02$.
-Since the detailed binary evolution in the single-degenerate scenario prior to SN~Ia explosion remains elusive, we assume that these companion models have the same structure as at their Zero-Age Main Sequence (ZAMS) stage because their MS lifetimes are much longer than the delayed time of a SN~Ia, and we neglect binary interactions during the binary evolution phase for simplicity.
+Since the detailed binary evolution in the single-degenerate scenario prior to a SN~Ia explosion remains elusive, it is possible that the binary system underwent a common-envelope stage, leading to a low-mass binary companion prior to the explosion \citep{2012ApJ...758..123W}.
+We assume that these companion models have the same structure as at their Zero-Age Main Sequence (ZAMS) stage because their MS lifetimes are much longer than the delayed time of a SN~Ia, and we neglect binary interactions during the binary evolution phase for simplicity.
 The corresponding stellar radii of these companion models are $R_c =0.396$, $0.454$, and $0.483 R_\odot$.
 Figure~\ref{fig:models} shows the density profiles of these three companion models.